simplicitesoftware/documentation/docs/docs/operation/sim-centos7.md

 sim monitor <name> [<interval in seconds, defaults to 60>]
 ```

-Monitoring is done by calling intance's `/health` endpoint.
+Monitoring is done by calling instance's `/health` endpoint.
 Each time a monitoring error/warning is detected a call to the optional hook `monitoring.sh` is done
 with a reason argument.

 #### Run a unit tests shared code on an instance